Introduction to Kanchenjunga Circuit Trek

 Cheram

-Day 16: Day Trip to Kanchenjunga South Base Camp
+Day 14: Day Trip to Kanchenjunga South Base Camp to Ramche

 Today we trek to Ramche where we stop for lunch before walking on for around 40 minutes to reach Kanchenjunga South Base Camp.
 The Base Camp is right on the edge of the glacier and surrounded by Tibetan prayer flags.
 We return the way we came to overnight at Cheram.